Michael Marshall Smith

 Michael Paul Marshall Smith (born 3 May 1965) is an English novelist, screenwriter and short story writer who also writes as Michael Marshall, M. M. Smith and Michael Rutger.

 Biography

 Born in Knutsford, Cheshire, Smith moved with his family at an early age to first Illinois and then Florida.
 When he was seven, the family moved again, this time to South Africa, and then to Australia before eventually returning home to England in 1973.

-He was educated at Chigwell School, where he was in Swallows House and dated fellow pupil and future senior Sky News editor Sally Arthy, and at King's College, Cambridge, where he studied Philosophy, Social and Political Science, and became involved with the Cambridge Footlights.
-Under the pseudonym of Michael Rutger, he moved on to become a comedy writer and performer on the BBC Radio 4 series And Now in Colour, which has been described as a 'cult hit' and ran for two series.
-Between 2002 and 2004, he also co-wrote material for two series of surreal comedy Dare To Believe.
+He was educated in Chigwell and at King's College, Cambridge, where he studied Philosophy, Social and Political Science, and became involved with the Cambridge Footlights.
+Under the pseudonym of Michael Rutger, he became a comedy writer and performer on the BBC Radio 4 series And Now in Colour, which ran for two series.
+Between 2002 and 2004, he also co-wrote material for two series of surreal comedy Dare to Believe.